DJing, Beatboxing and Music Production workshops for Schools, youth projects and more

-We launched in September 2015 with backing from The Prince’s Trust, and since then we have built and maintained strong relationships with many schools and organisations across the UK and further afield.
 We offer a range of weekly peripatetic style programmes, workshops and private sessions and have a growing team of passionate music enthusiasts who aim to plant a seed and nurture each student to achieve their full potential.

-Contact > email@example.com
+Get in touch > firstname.lastname@example.org

 We offer a wide range of programmes, workshops and private sessions to suit everyone.

 Music technology can inspire and motivate pupils to engage with music who may not have done so previously, and can facilitate wider participation.
-It can also help improve the lives of those children who live in challenging circumstances, and benefit those moving on to the creative industries by giving early exposure to industry standard equipment and processes.

 A recent Ofsted survey report found that there was insufficient emphasis on making music and too much focus on talking or written exercises in too many school music lessons.